Life Sahi Hai

-The first season of the show was released on YouTube in June 2016.
-The second season was released on ZEE5 in April 2018.
+The first season of the show was released on YouTube in June 2016, and the second season premiered on ZEE5 in April 2018.

 Plot summary

 Life Sahi Hai is a sitcom revolving around four men, who have moved to Delhi with the intention to live independently for the first time, and the trouble they encounter in pursuing this goal.
 Throughout the series, the main characters retain positive attitudes toward their situation, as exemplified by the statement 'Life Sahi Hai'.